johnwarden/httperror/README.md

 Bad Raquest error returned by `helloHandler` using a default error handler, which serves an appropriate error page given the content type and the status code embedded in the error.

+## Contents of This Package

+- errors with embedded HTTP status codes
+- handler types that return errors
+- default sensible error and panic handling functions
+- utilities for applying middleware

 ## Advantages to Returning Errors over Handling Them Directly